MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ---
 # Experimental features

 Microsoft Edge provide access to experimental features that are still in development.
-You may test and [provide feedback](#providing-feedback-on-experimental-features) before each feature is released.
+You may test and [provide feedback](#providing-feedback-on-experimental-features) on these features to help us determine when and if to release them.

-While experimental features are available in all channels of Microsoft Edge, you may get the latest experimental features using the Microsoft Edge Canary channel.
+While experimental features are available in all channels of Microsoft Edge, you will get the latest experimental features using the Microsoft Edge Canary channel.

 ## Turn on experimental features